xuankimtran/docs-1/pages/katalon-studio/docs/handle-webdriver.md

 ### 3. Replace WebDriver binaries (project-level)

-WebDriver binaries can be replaced at project-level by copying new files into the `Include` directory inside the project.
+WebDriver binaries are replaceable at project-level by copying new files into the `Include` directory inside the project.

 Location: